mcanelson/quartz/content/index.md

 ---
-title: "VAULT Digital Garden"
+title: "Welcome!"
 ---

-Welcome!
 This is our "catch-all" website, where you can find information about the most common topics related to our day-to-day activities.
-We encourge to use the search option on the top right corner for faster results.
+We encourage to use the search option on the top right corner for faster results.

 **Basics**